She was returned to turmoil.

 Both the mother and father preferred the straightforward and being able to get on with gardening.

-They got a clamour for attention instead.
+What they got was a clamour for attention instead.

 The newcomer cried and cried and the father hated noise unless he was the one shouting.

 The crying upset little Mark who took up wailing as well.